 A much more accurate test to determine TBI, as opposed to MRI’s, CAT Scan’s or EEG’s, is neuropsychological testing, which consists of a series of tests designed to measure brain function across a wide range of cognitive and emotional abilities.
 These examinations can find subtle deficits or changes in mood, behavior and functioning , which are not within the scope of MRI’s, CAT Scan’s or EEG’s.

 Mild TBI is not easily recovered from, and in many cases, symptoms linger for a substantial period of time, including headaches, vision problems, dizziness, memory problems and neck pain.
 These long term problems are part of a group of symptoms generally known as post concussion (or post concussive) syndrome.

 Severe brain injuries can result in long term disability, paralysis and death.
 If the severe brain injuries are caused through the negligence of another person, and result in death, that person can be sued for wrongful death.
 We have also represented clients who suffered brain injuries due to a drunk driver, or in a construction accident due to the negligence of property owners, general contractors and construction managers.
 The Westchester County Brain Injury Lawyers at The Law Office of Mark A. Siesel have the experience, dedication, and determination to fight the insurance companies and their attorneys to obtain the maximum compensation for our clients’ physical, financial, emotional, and medical injuries and damages.
-Contact us online or toll free at 888-761-7633 for your free consultation today.
+Contact us online or at (914) 428-7386 for your free consultation today.